webdnnModels/fast-neural-style-transfer/README.md

 # fast-neural-style-transfer in the web

-Compiled WebDNN models from https://github.com/mil-tokyo/webdnn/tree/master/example/neural_style_transfer
+This is compiled WebDNN models from https://github.com/mil-tokyo/webdnn/tree/master/example/neural_style_transfer

 ## Usage